Jeffrey P. Mehltretter Drury

 FRC Enduring Questions

 Drury, Jeffrey P. Mehltretter.
-“The Flip Flop Phenomenon: John Kerry and the Politics of Changing One’s Mind.”
-Presented at the National Communication Association Convention, Orlando, November 2012.
+“The Phantom of the Campaign: Romney’s Use of Bill Clinton as Political Endorsement.”
+Presented at the National Communication Association annual convention, Las Vegas, November 2015.

 Drury, Jeffrey P. Mehltretter.
 Speaking with the People’s Voice: How Presidents Invoke Public Opinion.
 No. 23, Presidential Rhetoric and Political Communication Series.
 College Station: Texas A&M University Press, 2014.